DanielW720/DanielW720.github.io/README.md

 # Välkommen till mitt showroom

 Här har jag samlat ett par av mina projekt som du gärna får kika på.
-Fler projekt är på gång.

 ![profilepic](images/profilepic.jpg)

-## Coming up: Chess engine, fueled by a combination of the Minimax algorithm and reinforcement learning

 ## Five In a Row with Minimax Artificial Intelligence

 In this project I have written a program for playing Gomoku, aka.
 Five in a row, with the computer as your opponent.
 The AI opponent uses the popular Minimax algorithm in order to find the best possible move.
 Read more at the GitHub repo; [Five-In-a-Row-with-Minimax-AI](https://github.com/DanielW720/Five-In-a-Row-with-Minimax-AI)

 Currently, this project is a console application.
-I'm planning on extending this project with a user interface.

 Presentation: